ibm-cloud-docs/databases-for-elasticsearch/howto-provisioning.md

 - **Service name** - The name can be any string and is the name that is used on the web and in the CLI to identify the new deployment.
 - **Location** - The deployment's public cloud region or Satellite location.
 - **Database Version** [Set only at deployment]{: tag-red} - The deployment version of your database.
 To ensure optimal performance, run the preferred version.
 The latest minor version is used automatically.
 For more information, see [Database Versioning Policy](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-versioning-policy){: external}.
+- **Database Edition** - Select the edition you would like to deploy.
+Choose from Enterprise or Standard.
 - **Resource allocation** - Specify initial RAM, disk, and cores for your databases.
 The minimum sizes of memory and disk are selected by default.
 With dedicated cores, your resource group is given a single-tenant host with a minimum reserve of CPU shares.
 Your deployments are then allocated the number of cores you specify. *Once provisioned, disk cannot be scaled down.*
 - **Endpoints** [Set only at deployment]{: tag-red} - Configure the [Service Endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints) on your deployment.
 - **The resource group** - If you are organizing your services into [resource groups](/docs/account?topic=account-account_setup), specify the resource group in this field.
 Otherwise, you can leave it at default.
 For more information, see [Managing resource groups](/docs/account?topic=account-rgs).